 You could say the same thing about TikTok in September, which initially seemed to have been given a choice by President Trump.
 Either sell to a US company by September 20, or be banned.

 In August, it had been less than the clear choice it seemed, but in September it became simultaneously clearer and more acrimonious.
-TikTok secured a deal with a US consortium of Walmart and Oracle, but President Trump said no anyway.
+It still didn't turn out to be accurate and the deadline did keep getting pushed back, but at this point it was serious.
+TikTok actually secured a deal with a US consortium of Walmart and Oracle, but President Trump said no anyway.

 Then he said yes.
 But a judge also stopped his executive order banning WeChat on similar grounds, and on the same date.

 September also saw another deal which doesn't involve Apple directly, but which the company will have been watching carefully.
-As we all wait for Apple Silicon to launch with Apple's own design of ARM processor, the ARM company has been sold.
+As we all wait for Apple Silicon to launch with Apple's own design of ARM processor, the ARM company was sold this month.

-Nvidia announced that it is buying the company for $40 billion.
+Nvidia announced that it was buying the company for $40 billion.
 It plans to build an Artificial Intelligence supercomputer.

 AppleInsider's reviews of the month tend to ignore rumors that circulated at the time.
 Often by the end of the month, such rumors have been confirmed or when there's an Apple event, either proved or disproved.

 However, September did see a lot of predictions about the future and if most of them will be settled whenever Apple releases the "iPhone 12" range, one will not be.
 It's the question of what will happen to Tim Cook.

 In September, we learned that Apple is increasingly looking at its succession plan for whenever Cook steps down.